 July 2020 progress

-In summer 2020, amid the national outcry over the brutal killing of George Floyd, President Reif committed MIT to a series of actions to advance a more just and equitable future.
+In summer 2020, amid the national outcry over the brutal killing of George Floyd, the president committed MIT to a series of actions to advance a more just and equitable future.

 Institute holidays